-Summary of Material Modifications Building Service 32BJ Health Fund Basic Plan
+Summary of Material Modifications Building Service 32BJ Health Fund Tri-State Plan

-The following is a list of changes and clarifications which have occurred since the printing of the Building Service 32BJ Health Fund Summary Plan Description (SPD) for the Basic Plan dated January 1, 2015.
-This Summary of Material Modifications (SMM) supplements or modifies the information presented in your SPD and the April 1, 2019 SMM with respect to the Plan.
+The following is a list of changes and clarifications which have occurred since the printing of the Building Service 32BJ Health Fund Summary Plan Description (SPD) for the Tri-State Plan dated January 1, 2015.
+This Summary of Material Modifications (SMM) supplements or modifies the information presented in your SPD with respect to the Plan.
 Please keep this document with your copy of the SPD for future reference.